astoycos/iotContainerSource/README.md

 # iotContainerSource

-Enmasse(AMQP) Triggered Container Source for a Knative serverless workflow
+The Following Repo is the implementation of a custom Knative Container Source that delivers IOT data Enmasse to any Knative Service or Channel

+## Prerequisites

 STILL IN DEVELOPMENT